AllanWang/KAU/about/README.md

 This activity can be easily added by extending `AboutActivityBase`.
 Everything is already prepared, but you can modify the theme or other components through the config DSL or through the open functions.

-There are also numerous iitem cards already prepared (in this submodule and from `:adapter`)if you wish to add that in your main view.
+If you wish to add custom panels, you will need to implement `AboutPanelContract`.
+The most common usage is with a recyclerview, so there is a simplified class `AboutPanelRecycler` that you may extend as well.
+Note that the viewpager by default will keep all panels in memory, so it's best to not have too many pages with expensive interactions.

-You may also easily launch the activity through the simple binder:
+You may easily launch the activity through the binder:
 ```
 Activity.kauLaunchAbout(YourClass::class.java)
 ```